HowardChen246/howardchen246/README.md

 - I'm working as an Undergraduate Computer Science Tutor for Professor Gary Gillespie's CSE 12 (Basic Data Structures) and CSE15L (Software Tools).

 - I just joined my friend, [David Dempsey]'s startup [Muse, a social network designed to bring people together through their similar music tastes].
-I am working as a Full Stack Software Engineer in the team and we hope to launch the app by this summer!
+I am working as a Full Stack Software Engineer in the team and we hope to launch the app soon!

 - I am still updating my [personal website].